Ancient Celtic religion: Head cult

 The iconography of the human head is believed by many archaeologists and historians to have played a significant part in Celtic religion.
 It has been referred to as a "head cult" or "cult of the severed head".
 The Celts had a reputation as head hunters among the Romans and Greeks.
 Writing in the 1st century BC, the Greek historians Posidonius and Diodorus Siculus said Celtic warriors cut off the heads of enemies slain in battle, hung them from the necks of their horses, then nailed them up outside their homes.
 Strabo wrote in the same century that Celts embalmed the heads of their most esteemed enemies in cedar oil and put them on display.
 The Roman historian Livy wrote that the Boii beheaded the defeated Roman general after the Battle of Silva Litana, covered his skull in gold, and used it as a ritual cup.

 Archaeologists have found evidence that heads were embalmed and displayed by the southern Gauls.

-In another example, at the southern Gaulish site of Entremont, there was a pillar carved with skulls, within which were niches where human skulls were kept, nailed into position, fifteen of which have been found.
-Roquepertuse nearby has similar heads and skull niches.
+Furthermore, at the southern Gaulish sites of Entremont and Roquepertuse, there are many severed heads carved on pillars, within which were niches where human skulls were kept, nailed into position.
 Many standalone carved stone heads have been found in Celtic regions, some with two or three faces.
 Examples include the Mšecké Žehrovice and Corleck heads.
 Severed heads are a common motif in Insular Celtic myths, and there are many tales in which "living heads" preside over feasts and/or speak prophecies.
 The beheading game is a trope found in Irish myth and Arthurian legend.